Max Mallin QC

 +44 (0)20 7306 firstname.lastname@example.org

 Max’s background in the financial markets ensures that he gives clients a competitive edge in dealing with complicated disputes involving banks, financial institutions and complex financial instruments.
 He has wide experience in cases involving improper trading on financial and commodities markets such as front-running, market manipulation and mispricing.
 In recent years he has acted for many clients in disputes arising out of interest rate swaps, credit default swaps, financial spread-betting and other derivative instruments.
 Max also acts frequently in claims based on negligent investment advice and negligent advice in relation to tax avoidance schemes such as film finance schemes, EBTs and EFRBs.

-Chambers UK refers to the fact that “he is fluent in investment banking cases” and both Chambers UK and The Legal 500 praise his considerable ability to deal effectively with both clients and the court.
+Chambers & Partners refers to the fact that “he is fluent in investment banking cases”, the 2019 edition describing him as “a very numerate lawyer, who is better with numbers than pretty much any other barrister out there”.
+Both Chambers & Partners and The Legal 500 praise his considerable ability to deal effectively with both clients and the court.

 Some of his ongoing and recent cases include: